emily-gordy/Separating_EFIV_2020-2050/Readme.md

 I feel like this one is self-explanatory

 ## Repo Contents
-I would recommend running the files in  the following order
+I would recommend running the files in the following order to recreate the project (but you do you I guess)

-1. calculateSSTanoms.py takes the individual ensemble member files
+1. calculateSSTanoms.py takes the individual ensemble member files and calculates annual means.
+These are saved to files such that each file contains all ensemble members (variants) for model years 1850-2100.
+2. train_optimalmodel.py is where we train the ANNs.
+This pulls from files in the functions/ directory preprocessing.py metrics.py ANN.py and experiment_settings.py and saves the individual ANNs to a models/ directory.
+This latter directory is not included in the.
+3. load_valmetrics.py loads in all the trained models